Skip to content

 dedup.flexfs identifies files with identical content within a flexFS volume and optionally replaces duplicates with hard links, reclaiming storage space without altering the visible file structure.

-2. Checksum grouping: For groups of 3 or more candidates, dedup.flexfs computes xxhash64 checksums in parallel to sub-group files.
+2. Checksum grouping: For groups of 3 or more unique inodes, dedup.flexfs computes xxhash64 checksums in parallel to sub-group candidates.
 Pairs skip this step.

-3. Byte verification: Every candidate is compared byte-for-byte against the retained file to eliminate false positives.
+3. Byte verification: Each candidate inode is compared byte-for-byte against the retained inode to eliminate false positives.
+Verification runs once per unique inode, not per path.

-4. Retention heuristic: The file with the oldest birth time is retained.
+4. Retention heuristic: The inode with the oldest birth time is retained.
 Ties are broken by the highest hard link count.

-5. Hard link replacement: With --fix, each verified duplicate is atomically replaced with a hard link to the retained file.
+5. Hard link replacement: With --fix, all paths for each verified duplicate inode are atomically replaced with hard links to the retained inode.

 Terminal window